Wage Garnishment in Kansas

 Some property and money are protected and can’t be taken or garnished because of Kansas exemptions.
 Exempt income in Kansas includes Social Security benefits, public assistance benefits, workers’ compensation benefits, qualified retirement or pension payments, and other types of income.

-You can dispute the wage garnishment if an exemption applies to your income or if too much income is going to be garnished each pay period.
-The Notice of Garnishment you receive includes instructions on how to request a hearing and claim an exemption.
-Once wage garnishment begins, your creditor can garnish your wages until the debt is paid off or you take some measure to stop the garnishment, such as filing for bankruptcy.
+You can dispute the wage garnishment if you have exempt income or if too much income is going to be garnished each pay period.
+The notice of garnishment you receive includes instructions on how to request a hearing and claim an exemption.

 How Much of My Paycheck Can Be Taken by Wage Garnishment?